malotian/webinar-pingfed-pingam/README.md

 ### Launch the setup

-The whole setup is based on docker images and is launched using this command:
+All docker images have been built and are ready to be launched for the first time:

 - `docker compose up`
   - view the file **docker-compose.yml** for browser admin URLs for the different products